The dozens of Chinese workers being held by police at a Philippine mine are safe, China's embassy in Manila said on Tuesday.

-According to local media and information from the company, the arrests may be connected to the company's financial disputes with local companies.
+According to local media and information from the company, the arrests may be connected to the company's financial disputes with local Business Centre in Hong Kong companies.

 Wang said the embassy has contacted Philippine authorities and asked them to ensure the workers' personal freedom as soon as possible, carefully investigate the incident and handle it legally and fairly.

 The official said the case was complicated but could not give more details, adding that the embassy would make every effort to secure the workers' freedom, as well as guarantee their rights and interests.